Log in for prices and ordering

 Santa Barbara

 Santa Barbara marks the southern end of the Central Coast AVA at Point Conception, where the California coastline takes a sharp turn and develops an east-to-west orientation.
-The parallel mountain ranges of San Rafael and Santa Ynez funnel a cool maritime influence inland up the valley.
+The parallel mountain ranges of San Rafael and Santa Ynez funnel cool maritime influence inland up the valley.
 The inland Sierra Madre Mountains protect the region on a third side.

 Santa Ynez Valley